dmbarbour/glas/docs/GlasApps.md

 Usefully, this approach to concurrency can also recover from some error conditions.
 For example, if a step is aborted due to assertion failure or divide-by-zero, we could automatically retry and continue after a concurrent operation updates the relevant state.
 This would also apply to fixing state through a debugging API, or fixing code through live coding.

 If a coroutine step includes non-deterministic choice, the runtime may try both choices.
 This can be useful for expressing timeouts, e.g. one choice waits on the clock, another waits on an empty queue, and the runtime commits whichever can proceed first.

-An intriguing opportunity arises with structures similar to:

-        while (atomic stable Cond) do { atomic (choice Op1 Op2 Op3); yield }

-In this case, we can split this loop for each non-deterministic choice, then evaluate the split loops concurrently.
-This works because isolated transactions are equivalent to sequential transactions, and because exiting the loop will be detected as a read-write conflict.
-See *Transaction-Loop Optimizations*.

-## Transaction-Loop Optimizations

-If we repeatedly run isolated transactions, there are a few useful optimizations we can perform:

-* *incremental computing* - Instead of recomputing an entire transaction each time, we can cache the stable prefix of the transaction and roll back based on observable changes.
-If we determine that repetition is unproductive (e.g. failure or idempotence) we can wait for relevant changes.
-* *concurrent choice* - On non-deterministic choice, we can duplicate the transaction and run both cases.
-If there is no read-write conflict, we can commit both (due to repetition).
-If a conflict occurs, we can still commit one and retry the other.
-Choice in the stable incremental computing prefix effectively results in stable 'threads' that handle different subtasks.
-* *distributed programming* - A transaction loop can be conveniently mirrored across the nodes, observing loop termination conditions through mirrored state.
-We can avoid unnecessary distributed transactions with a simple heuristic: abort any transaction where the *first* resource written is remote.

-There are also a few lesser benefits:

-* *congestion control* - a runtime can heuristically recognize producer and consumer loops, when treating a register as a queue, and tune the scheduler to keep inputs and outputs in balance.
-* *conflict avoidance* - a runtime can arrange transactions that will likely conflict to evaluate in different time slots, aiming to reduce the amount of rework.

-Unfortunately, it's a rather daunting task to implement these optimizations.
-There's an opportunity here, but not one that is easy to grasp.
-In the short term, this is a non-starter.

-## Distribution

-Assume we distribute a runtime and application state across networked nodes then run an application on this distributed runtime.
-In the general case, we can use a distributed transaction for each step.
-However, distributed transactions are expensive and fragile to network failure.
-Ideally, we should architect the application and structure state such that most steps evaluate locally on a single node, and most distributed transactions require only two nodes.

-Between annotations and accelerators, a runtime can recognize common state patterns.
-It is possible to mirror read-mostly state, or to logically partition a queue between reader and writer nodes.
-Support for CRDTs or bags (multisets) would support more flexible mirroring and partitioning, allowing each node to perform both reads and writes locally.

-A coroutine can migrate between nodes, approaching relevant resources for the current step.
-A subset of registers may heuristically migrate with the coroutine.

-In context of transaction-loop optimizations, we can also mirror some operations across nodes.
-HTTP and RPC services can be understood as transaction loops.
-We could open a TCP port on each node to service those requests and support synchronization between nodes.

-However, effective support for distribution does require attention to some effects APIs.
-For example, we cannot model a singular 'clock' for a distributed system.
-Features such as filesystems, networks, and FFI may need to somehow specify a node.

-## Live Coding

-Live coding and projectional editing is part of my vision for glas systems.
-It is possible to configure a runtime to check for updates either continuously or upon a trigger.
-When new code is discovered, the runtime can use an incremental compiler to rebuild.
-If rebuild is successful, and there are no obvious problems with switching, we can attempt to evaluate 'switch' in the new code and transition to it atomically.

-Unfortunately, the 'main' procedure is not very friendly to live coding.
-We cannot robustly update a partially-executed procedure after yield.
-What we can do is switch to new defitinitions for future calls, and recompute declarative structures that were cached.
-The latter would include rebuilding application handlers after an update to 'app'.

-To fully benefit, developers may need to architect applications with live coding in mind.
-For example, use of tail-recursive loops provides an opportunity to switch to new code within the loop.
-Or to update data schema, we may need to record version information into types or auxilliary registers.

-## HTTP Interface

-The runtime will intercept a subset of HTTP requests, e.g. to "/sys/".
-The rest will be passed to the 'app.http' handler.
-To avoid awkward workarounds, we can also provide access to the runtime HTTP API via 'sys.refl.http' or similar.

-The HTTP handler is not necessarily atomic.
-However, it's convenient if most requests are atomic.

-A relevant concern is how the HTTP request and response is presented.
-Accelerated binaries are a feasible option, or we could provide a set of handlers to process a request and build a response.
-I'm quite uncertain which is the better option.

-*Aside:* Based on application settings and user configuration, we could automatically open a browser window when an application starts.

-## Remote Procedure Calls (RPC)
+However, we can extract some concurrency from non-deterministic, atomic loop structures.
+See *Transaction Loops*.

+### Transaction Loops

+An intriguing opportunity for concurrency and reactivity arises in context of non-deterministic, atomic loop structures.
+For example:

+        while (atomic Cond) do { atomic (choice Op1 Op2 Op3); yield }

+This loop represents sequential repetition of a yield-to-yield transaction.
+Isolated transactions are equivalent to sequential transactions.
+Thus, we can implement this loop by running many cycles simultaneously.
+Running the exact same operation would guarantee read-write conflicts.
+But, with non-deterministic choice, we can potentially run different choices concurrently without conflict.

+Predictable repetition simplifies incremental computing.
+Instead of fully recomputing a transaction on every cycle, we can introduce checkpoints (via annotations) for partial rollback and replay.
+With some careful design, each choice has a stable prefix but an unstable suffix where most work is performed (e.g. reading and writing queues).

+In some cases, we may determine that some branches are unproductive, e.g. leading to failure, divergence, or an idempotent update.
+In these cases, the runtime may wait indefinitely for observed state to change.
+This provides a simple basis for reactive systems.

+Unfortunately, implementation of these optimizations is a daunting task.
+The opportunity here is not easy to grasp.
+My vision for glas systems benefits enormously from transaction-loop optimizations, but short term we will rely on the more conventional coroutines.

+### Distribution

+I envision a 'runtime' distributed across networked node, and an application running upon it.
+This requires compatible design of effects APIs, e.g. supporting multiple filesystems, network cards, and clocks.

+In the worst case, we can run every application step in a distributed transaction.
+However, this is terribly slow and fragile to network faults.
+To effectively leverage a distributed runtime, we must architect applications such that most steps run on one node, and most remaining steps on two, with very few transactions touching three or more.

+Behavior can be distributed.
+Coroutines can migrate based on which physical resources a current step is accessing.
+A non-deterministic transaction loop can mirror choices where locality is irrelevant, and partition choices where locality is relevant.

+State can be distributed.
+Read-mostly registers can be mirrored, with updates propagated in a wavefront.
+Other registers may migrate to their users.
+Of notable interest are queues, bags, and CRDTs:

+* *queues* - modeled by a register containing a list.
+Reader takes from one end.
+Writer pushes to the other.
+(For convenience, a reader may also 'unread' data.)
+A runtime can split the register between reader and writer nodes, and migrate writes as part of batched node sync.
+* *bags* - modeled by a register containing a list.
+Reader removes a non-deterministic element.
+Writer inserts an element non-deterministically.
+A runtime can split the register across all nodes, each may read and write.
+Data migrates heuristically between nodes.
+* *CRDTs* (Conflict-free Replicated Data Types) - a family of types, so pick a few useful ones.
+A runtime can split the register such that each node maintains a local replica.
+Replicas are synchronized as part of node sync (we still want isolated transactions, not weaker eventual consistency).

+The runtime may recognize queues, bags, and CRDTs based on annotations, especially acceleration.

+*Note:* It is possible to change data usage patterns at runtime.
+Doing so generally requires a distributed transaction to rebuild the 'complete' value.
+But specific cases such as queue to bag may be trivial.

+### Live Coding

+Live coding can be understood as updating program behavior concurrently with its execution.
+Robust support for live coding is an essential aspects of my vision for glas systems.

+There are two elements we can reasonably update in a runtime after a source change.
+First, calls to names can be transferred to the new namespace.
+Second, existing handler declarations that included names in the prior namespace can be recomputed in the new namespace.
+The latter includes updating the 'app' methods.

+Coroutines are not friendly to live coding.
+We cannot robustly update a partially-executed procedure after its definition changes.
+We cannot easily introduce new coroutines for background tasks or eliminate defunct ones.
+But there are some mitigation strategies.

+Developers can architect applications and design front-end syntax with live coding in mind.
+For example, we may favor tail recursion for long-running loops.
+And syntax for user-defined data types may encourage users to track version info and provide version-to-version update operations.

+The runtime can support a clean transition.
+The 'app.switch' method runs first, providing an opportunity to perform critical state updates, run assertions and tests, observe application state to let the application control updates.
+The actual switch to new code is atomic, treated the same as mirrored state in case of distribution.

+Eventually, transaction loops should offer a far more friendly foundation than coroutines.

+## Event Handlers

+For glas applications, we'll multiplex a configurable port for HTTP and remote procedure calls.
+The runtime will intercept a configurable subset of HTTP requests to support administration and debugging (e.g. "/sys/").

+### HTTP

+The 'app.http' handler receives HTTP requests not intercepted by the runtime.

+Instead of operating on a raw binary, this receives an environment of handlers from the runtime providing features to swiftly route on the URL and access headers, and also write a valid, structured response.
+For details, I intend to borrow inspiration from the huge range of existing web server frameworks.

+The 'app.http' method is not implicitly atomic, but it's convenient if most requests are atomic.
+Atomic requests are both more RESTful and more widely accessible.

+*Aside:* Based on application settings and user configuration, we could automatically open a browser window after the application starts to provide a GUI.

+### Remote Procedure Calls (RPC)

+A lot of design work still needed here!

+*Note:* It may be better to bind full RPC 'objects' instead of individual methods.

+*Note:* It may be better to model RPC 'objects' as collections of app methods rather than reimplement routing.

+ to bind the whole RPC 'objects' instead of individual methods.

+        app.rpc(MethodRef, Argument) : [cb] Result
+            cb(Argument) : [cb] Result

+To receive RPC requests, an application must do two things:

+* define the 'app.rpc' handler
+* publish an RPC interface, including MethodRefs

+MethodRefs are not published.
+Instead, they are translated to random GUIDs when published, then translated back when method calls are received.

+Publishing the API may be expressed effectfully.
+Details later.

+ the runtime will maintain some translation tables such that the MethodRefs serve as unforgeable capabilities.

+indicate a 'procedure name' via abstract

 To receive RPC calls, an application must provide an RPC interface.
 This interface can be expressed through 'app.settings'.
 In some cases, we might want a dynamic interface that varies based on application state.
 Settings can feasibly indicate a dynamic interface routed through a single method, similar to HTTP requests.
 An application can feasibly publish multiple RPC interfaces for multiple roles, registries, and trust levels.